 - Copies of the current and prior risk assessment were requested and reviewed

 - Evidence was requested for all the controls being audited, and in some cases, evidence was requested for up to 6 years prior.

-The most major issues found were related to risk analysis, overall risk management process and patients’ right to privacy.
+The most major issues found were related to risk analysis, the overall risk management process, and patients’ right to privacy.
 Very few entities were found fully compliant in these areas.
 About half of the covered entities that were audited for security rule compliance, were found to actually be seriously non-compliant.
 Entities who did not provide proper evidence or who were found non-compliant may remain in the compliance review pool for future actions.
 The goal of OCR is to have on-site audits follow these desk audits.

-During the 2-day conference, multiple speakers from various Federal agencies stressed on how important it is for covered entities and business associates to conduct an annual HIPAA risk assessment or risk analysis.
+During the 2-day conference, multiple speakers from various Federal agencies stressed how important it is for covered entities and business associates to conduct an annual HIPAA risk assessment or risk analysis.
 This step is the first major step of any risk management program and many entities tend to overlook it.
 Covered entities and business associates must recognize that Cybersecurity issues can impact patient care.
-A risk analysis provides an entity with a baseline on its security posture and results in action items to mitigate or remediate risks found in the assessment.
+Risk analysis provides an entity with a baseline on its security posture and results in action items to mitigate or remediate risks found in the assessment.
 Conducting an annual risk assessment is not only a compliance requirement but is also the first step in any risk management program.
 Please visit our services page to read more about 24By7Security risk assessments.
 Click here to see OCR's presentation on this subject.